easystats/effectsize/paper/paper.md

 #> # Standardization method: Refit
 ```

-Standardize parameters can also be produced for generalized linear models (GLMs; where only the predictors are standardized):
+Standardized parameters can also be produced for generalized linear models (GLMs; where only the predictors are standardized):

 <!-- Here I used `exponentiate`, but should maybe not? -->